 Managing Thyroid Cancer

 The management of thyroid cancer is similar in adults and children.
 Children normally have aggressive forms of the disease, which fortunately respond much better than in adults to the radioiodine treatment.
-Once the treatment is complete, the patient is prescribed thyroxin which needs to be taken life long.
+Once the treatment is complete, the patient has prescribed thyroxin which needs to be taken life long.

 In today’s practice, key hole surgery is possible in Thyroid surgery.
 Now a days, it does not involve large incisions, hemithyroidectomy and total Thyroidectomy are done by key hole surgery and only a small incision given to take out the specimen.